The nurse practitioner salary in Rhode Island is $121,804 yearly on the average.

 A nurse practitioner in Rhode Island is an advanced level healthcare professional that provides specialized medical care for patients and has a variety of degrees and certifications.

-Nurse Practitioners Salary across Cities in Rhode Island
+Nurse Practitioner Salary in Rhode Island Cities

 Here is salary information for nurse practitioners across cities in Rhode Island: